dustin/gopro/README.md

 When I do, I suspect I should be able to move my >TB storage from GoPro's buckets to my own with a tiny amount of bandwidth to my house.

+### backuplocal

+The `backuplocal` command is similar to the `backup` command, except it copies data locally instead of to an S3 bucket (and runs entirely locally).

+Given an argument for the destination path, it will attempt to download all artifacts for a given medium and once complete, will move the destination directory into place.
+Once a directory for a given medium is in place, it will not attempt to download the same medium again (i.e., if you delete the directory for a medium, it will be redownloaded).

 ### processSQS

 The `processSQS` command is automatically run by the `backup` command